milochristiansen/VSMonitor/README.md

 To update your server, simply `/stop` it and `:server update`, then `:recover` when the monitor is done downloading the new version.

 Running multiple servers is a bit harder, since each server needs its own port.
-You will need to start the server at least once, then edit the server's configuration file.
-By default this will be in `./GameData/<server name> <SID>` where `<server name` is the name you specified when you created the server, and `<SID>` is a unique server ID number.
+You will need to edit the server's configuration file.
+By default this will be in `./GameData/<server name> <SID>` where `<server name` is the name you
+	specified when you created the server, and `<SID>` is a unique server ID number.

 When the Server Goes Down